4paradigm/OpenMLDB/docs/en/maintain/monitoring.md

    The default startup script `bin/start.sh` enables server status, no additional configuration is required.

-3. Note: Make sure to select the binding IP addresses of OpenMLDB components,       OpenMLDB exporter as well as prometheus and grafana to ensure that grafana can access prometheus, and that prometheus, OpenMLDB exporter, and OpenMLDB components can access each other.
+3. Note: Make sure to select the binding IP addresses of OpenMLDB components OpenMLDB exporter as well as prometheus and grafana to ensure that grafana can access prometheus, and that prometheus, OpenMLDB exporter, and OpenMLDB components can access each other.

 ### Deploy the OpenMLDB exporter